ALASdoo/wedoqa_com/content/home/hero.md

 [btn_alt]
   url = "#contact"
-  label = "Contact me"
+  label = "Contact us"

 +++

-## WeDoQA: Quality Assurance and Project Management
+## WeDoQA: Because Quality Matters!

 We specialize in Quality Assurance and Project Management and we do it exceptionally.
 We are an official Selenium Commercial support provider as part of the Selenium Ecosystem